-Revised: 4/01; 5/02; 5/04; 5/05; 7/07; 11/08; 7/10; 7/12;7/22 Reviewed: 4/08; 7/08; 11/09; 7/13; 8/17; 8/18; 6/19; 5/20; 6/23
+Revised: 4/01; 5/02; 5/04; 5/05; 7/07; 11/08; 7/10; 7/12;7/22

+Reviewed: 4/08; 7/08; 11/09; 7/13; 8/17; 8/18; 6/19; 5/20; 6/23; 6/24

-Computer Laboratories 1.2
+Computer Laboratories, Study Rooms, and Conference Rooms 1.2

-Section: ACADEMIC POLICIES Title: Computer Laboratories Policy #: SHB 1.2 Department: Center for Approved by: Faculty Date last reviewed/revised: Education Organization 6/23
+Section: ACADEMIC POLICIES Title: Computer Laboratories Policy #: SHB 1.2 Department: Center for Approved by: Faculty Date last reviewed/revised: Education Organization 6/24

-POLICY: All students have access to the computer laboratories and will follow specified guidelines when using the laboratories.
+POLICY: All students have access to the computer laboratories, study rooms, and conference rooms and will follow specified guidelines when using the laboratories.

-- 1. The Computer Labs are for the use of the Center for Education students and employees.
+- 1. The computer labs, study rooms, and conference rooms are for the use of the Center for Education students and employees.
 Visitors, guests, friends, or observers are prohibited unless approval is granted by the Vice President for Schools of Nursing and Health Professions. - 2.
 The copying of copyrighted computer programs is strictly prohibited.
 Copying copyrighted programs is illegal and could result in severe penalties both to the user and to the Center for Education, and thus, will not be permitted at any time.
 Violators of this policy will be subject to sanctions imposed by the Vice President for Schools of Nursing and Health Professions. - 3.
-The laboratories are open during the hours the building is open.
+The laboratories, study rooms, and conference rooms are open during the hours the building is open.
 Any request for lab use outside normal operating hours must be approved in advance with the Vice President for Schools of Nursing and Health Professions. - 4.
-Faculty planning to use computers for student group activities will reserve labs.
-All other users will be accommodated on a "first come, first serve" basis, but will be expected to yield to faculty planned student group reservations. - 5.
+Faculty planning to use computer labs, study rooms, or conference rooms for student activities will reserve them.
+All other users will be accommodated on a "first come, first serve" basis, but will be expected to yield to faculty planned student activities. - 5.
 The computer labs are for computer use only.
 Students seeking a place to study should use the Center for Education study rooms, student lounge or library. - 6.
 Students are not permitted to place any software programs on CFE computers to protect St. Mary's CFE property.
 Do not bring flash drives or other external devices to the computer labs or library with the intention of copying or saving from that device to any CFE computer. - 7.
 Students are expected to contact CFE personnel if they encounter difficulty with a computer or printer. - 8.
 All drink containers must be capped or have a no-spill mechanism in place.